appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/custom-mongodb-redis.md

 - Ensure that your external MongoDB has a replica set configuration in place.
 Connect to your database as an admin user and run [rs.initiate()](https://docs.mongodb.com/manual/reference/method/rs.initiate/).
 Note that if you're using MongoDB Cloud, the replica set configuration is already set up for you.
 - Ensure the MongoDB user account has `readWrite` and `clusterMonitor` roles assigned.
 - At least 2 GB of free storage space for backup and update tasks.
-- Create a backup of the Appsmith instance, See [Backup instance](/getting-started/setup/instance-management/appsmithctl#backup-instance) guide.
-(Recommended)
+- Before migrating your Appsmith instance to connect with the new MongoDB, make sure to perform a [backup](/getting-started/setup/instance-management/appsmithctl#backup-database) of the old MongoDB and [restore](/getting-started/setup/instance-management/appsmithctl#restore-database) it to the new MongoDB.

 ### Configure instance